 Keurig machines are well known for producing consistent coffee day after day with the ease of just pushing a button.
 However, this does mean that Keurig is entirely problem-free.

 Many users encounter this problem and ask for a solution.
-So in this article, we will discuss the reasons behind Keurig machine leakage and remedies to fix them!
+So in this article, we will discuss the reasons why is Keurig leaking and how you can fix them!